 You won’t be able to drink large volumes of fluid quickly, so it’s important to keep well hydrated by sipping water throughout the day, but to stop 30 mins before eating so you have adequate space in your pouch/ sleeve to be able to eat.

-After surgery, it is important to avoid sugary foods and drinks, which can give you dumping syndrome, and make you feel very unwell, faint and have diarrhea.
+After surgery, it is important to avoid sugary foods and drinks, which can give you dumping syndrome, and make you feel very unwell, faint and have diarrhoea.
 You will be able to discuss this with your dietitian.

 As regards alcohol, it is best to avoid this after weight loss surgery as the alcohol is much more quickly absorbed into your bloodstream than it would normally be, which can give an unexpected effect.
 There is evidence that weight loss surgery can predispose some people to develop alcoholism, so we would recommend extreme caution with alcoholic drinks.